 LSS receives direct arrivals in Sioux Falls.
-During Federal Fiscal Year 2021, LSS maintained offices in Huron and Aberdeen to support clients who arrive via secondary migration in order to support refugees who arrived either through secondary migration.
+During federal fiscal year 2022, LSS also maintained a staff presence in Huron, Aberdeen and Rapid City to support clients who arrived via secondary migration or through the Uniting for Ukraine program (see note below).
 Secondary migration refers to refugees who were initially resettled in other states and later chose to move to South Dakota.